Dr. Bobbie Downs

 Supervisor

-Michelle Robertson, a Supervisor at the Educational Services Unit, earned a Bachelor’s degree in Early Childhood Education from The College of New Jersey (formerly Trenton State College) and a Master’s Degree followed by an Educational Specialist Degree from Rowan University.
-She also holds the NJDOE certifications for School Psychologist and Supervisor of Education and the National Certification for School Psychologists.
-Ms. Robertson began her professional career in the North Hanover School District (military population), with K-6th grade students.
-There, she honed her skills in case management, IEP development, counseling, and psychological testing.
-In 2005, Ms. Robertson joined ESU and became a case manager/school psychologist for K-12 nonpublic students across Burlington County.
-In this role, she also provided individual and group counseling, in-service training, behavioral consultation, and teacher/parent consultation, as well as participating on various committees and serving as a peer mentor to other staff.
-She remained a case manager until 2020 when she accepted a Supervisor position for the same department.
-Beyond her professional duties, Ms. Robertson was a member of the Burlington County School Crisis Response Team for four years, and she is currently a member of the Burlington County School Psychologist Association, New Jersey Association of School Psychologists (NJASP), and the National Association of School Psychologists (NASP).
+Michelle Robertson is the Supervisor of the Nonpublic Special Education Services which encompasses the oversight of the Child Study Team, Speech Therapists, Supplemental Teachers, and Related Services staff and programming for students in the nonpublic schools throughout the county.
+Ms. Robertson earned a Bachelor’s degree in Early Childhood Education from The College of New Jersey (formerly Trenton State College) and a Master’s Degree followed by an Educational Specialist Degree from Rowan University.
+She holds the NJ DOE certifications for School Psychologist and Supervisor of Education as well as the National Certification for School Psychologists.
+Ms. Robertson began her professional career in the North Hanover School District, serving K-6 students, and honed her skills in case management, IEP development, counseling, and psychological testing.
+In 2005, Ms. Robertson joined ESU and became a case manager/school psychologist within the nonpublic department, serving K-12 students.
+In this role, she also provided counseling, in-service training, behavioral consultation, and teacher/parent consultation, participated on various committees, and served as a peer mentor to other staff.
+She remained a case manager for 15 years until accepting the Supervisor position in February 2020.
+Beyond her professional duties, Ms. Robertson was a member of the Burlington County School Crisis Response Team for four years, and she remains active with the Burlington County School Psychologist Association, New Jersey Association of School Psychologists (NJASP), and the National Association of School Psychologists (NASP).

 Brooke Decker